Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 }
 ```

 In the third case, we write nothing to the output stream.
-Instead, only mark that there was a rescaling to `PendingBits` and wait for an opportunity to write them.
+Instead, only make a note about that there was a rescaling to `PendingBits` and wait for an opportunity to write these bits.
 This part is probably the hardest to understand, and until I saw a visual explanation of this step[4], I couldn’t fully understand why it working.
 The fact is that we, in any case, need to avoid convergence.
 We cannot leave our ranges as they are.
-We don’t know yet, at the current scale, which MSB will not change in the future, but latter, on a more global scale, we will know.
+We don’t know yet, at the current scale, which MSB will not change in the future, but latter, on a more global scale, we get this information.

 ![](/assets/img/post/etr-enc-2/scale3.png)